slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

 {{% feature-end mod="arch/results" %}}

 ## Try {#try}
 The **Try&lt;T&gt;** class is simply a type alias for **Result&lt;T, Exception&gt;** and allows you to use Result as **Try&lt;T&gt;**.
 This has {{% sk-link-code component="result" filepath="results/builders/Tries.kt" name="Tries" %}} builder methods to construct Successes / Failures with exceptions.
 This is quite similar to Scala Try.
-Also, while functional error-handling is prioritized in Slate Kit, its not a dogmatic / absolute approach and exceptions can be used where appropriate.
+Also, while functional error-handling is prioritized in {{% sk-name %}}, its not a dogmatic / absolute approach and exceptions can be used where appropriate.
 {{< highlight kotlin >}}

     import slatekit.results.*